LSV models with stochastic interest rates and correlated jumps: Proof of Proposition

 According to \eqref{expSpl}, $V^{(1)} - V(\tau) = \Delta \tau F_{Sv}(\tau) + O\left((\Delta \tau)^2\right)$.
 Also based on the proposition statement, $P \propto \sdt, \ Q \propto \sdt$, therefore $\alpha[V^{(1)} - V(\tau)] = O\left((\Delta \tau)^2\right)$.
 As we need just the first order approximation of \eqref{expSpl}, this term in \eqref{trickNeg1} can be omitted.
 This gives rise to \eqref{ap1}.

 \paragraph{Non-negativity} Now prove non-negativity of the solution.
-Consider first iteration (k=0), so the rhs of the first line in \eqref{ap1} can be written as $M_R V^0$, where
+Consider first iteration at $k=0$, so the rhs of the first line in \eqref{ap1} can be written as $M_R V^0$, where

+is an upper triangular block matrix of the size $N_1 N_2$.
 Based on the definitions of the discrete operators $A^F, A^B$ given right before the Proposition~\ref{propPos}, one can see that matrix $M_R$ has all non-negative elements outside of the main diagonal.
 The elements at the main diagonal $d_0(M_R)$ read

 and are positive if

 This can be easily achieved if we put $Q = \beta \sdt/h_v, \ P = \beta \sdt/h_S$.
 The coefficient $\beta$ must be chosen to obey the condition:

 which guarantees that $d_0(M_R) > 0$.
 Since we require that in the proposition statement, the rhs of \eqref{ap1} is a non-negative vector.